shailesh1729/tisp/book/convex_sets/recession_cones.md

 1. Hence $S + C \cap S^{\perp} \subseteq C$.
 ```

-## Nested Intersections of Closed and Convex Sets
+## Nested Sequences of Closed and Convex Sets

 Recall that the intersection of a nested sequence
 of compact sets is nonempty and compact.